thiagoa/notes/C.md

 Some notes:

 - We're using dynamic heap allocation with `malloc`and `free`.
-  Remember: the stack keeps dropping variables;
+  Remember: the stack drops allocated variables after a function returns;
 - `malloc` returns a general-purpose pointer with type `void*`;
 - The struct is recursive.
 The only way to declare a recursive struct is with a `struct ll_node *next` field; Just `ll_node *next` (with